NAVRULES FREQUENTLY ASKED QUESTIONS

 Have a navigation question not answered here?

 2. Have there been any changes to Navigation Rules?
 Yes.
-A list of these changes (and corrigenda) and corresponding corrected pages to COMDTINST M16672.2D are available here.
+The changes are available here.

 3. What "vessels" are required to comply with the Navigation Rules?
 In Rule 3 the word vessel includes every description of watercraft, including non-displacement craft, WIG craft, and seaplanes, used or capable of being used as a means of transportation on water.

-6. Rules 24(a-d) -- lights on power-driven vessels-- confuse me: The intent of Rule 24 is to state that the towing identification lights on a power driven vessel when towing may be carried in either the location of the forward masthead light or the after masthead light if carried.
+6. Rules 24(a-d) -- lights on power-driven vessels -- The intent of Rule 24 is to state that the towing identification lights on a power driven vessel when towing may be carried in either the location of the forward masthead light or the after masthead light if carried.
 Rules 24(a) and 24(c) concern the description of the towing identification lights and where they shall be carried.
 Rule 24 (d) refers to Rule 23(a) which concerns the requirement for the masthead light(s).

 8. What is a special flashing light?
 View the Arcs of Visibility page for an explanation of a special flashing light.